Write a comment

 dough - photo step 22

-23. Add the raisins and candied fruits to it.
+23. Add raisins + candied fruits to the risen dough.

 making the Easter cake in a multicooker - photo step 23

-24. Grease your hand with vegetable oil and mix all the contents of the bowl, trying to evenly distribute the filling throughout the dough.
+24. Grease your hand with vegetable oil; mix the dough by hand to evenly distribute the dried fruits throughout.

 dough - photo step 24